lyteword/chspurgeon-tod/volume-3/psalm-75.md

 **Verse 1.**

-1\.Do we give thanks?
+1\.
+Do we give thanks?

-2\.We do give thanks.
+2\.
+We do give thanks.

-3\.What thanks do we give.?
+3\.
+What thanks do we give.?

-4\.When do we give thanks?
+4\.
+When do we give thanks?

-5\.Let us give thanks again.
+5\.
+Let us give thanks again.

 Good resolutions commendable, how they should be made, strengthened, and performed.